priscillamc/network-username-restrictions-override/readme.txt

 Unfortunately, the WordPress code for adding users forces usernames to lowercase without offering an option to configure it via a plugin.

+= I have site URLs based on the username.
+Why don't some of them load? =

+You'll have to update the regular expressions in your `.htaccess` file if you use email addresses or periods in usernames.
+These are not provided by default, and this plugin will not edit your `.htaccess` file automatically due to the rick involved.

 == Screenshots ==

 1. Plugin options